Rishivedula-09/rishi-vedula-mridangam-portfolio/rupakathalam-lesson1.md

 ---

-How I Structured This Rupaka Lesson
+## How I Structured This Rupaka Lesson

-While practicing this Rupaka Tala lesson, I began breaking each phrase into counted units such as 4 bits.
+While practicing this Rupaka Tala lesson, I began breaking each phrase into counted units such as 4 beats grouping.

 This helped me clearly see: